 What are Drafts?

-Drafts are your own personal stories, credentials and resources that are private to you.
-These stories, credentials and resources will not be shared to any teams you are a member of - so you might need to have a 'VirusTotal' credential in your Draft credentials folder and in your Team credentials.
+Drafts are your own personal Stories, credentials, and resources that are private to you.
+These Stories, credentials, and resources will not be shared with any teams you are a member of - so you might need to have a 'VirusTotal' credential in your Draft credentials folder and in your Team credentials.

 Legacy credentials (the old private credentials) will continue to work in all teams where you are a member, but you'll no longer be able to create new legacy credentials - we'll be encouraging you to move them to the appropriate team.

 Want to learn more?
-You can read more about Tines Teams in our release notes, talk with us in our Slack Community, or sign up yourself for our free community edition to test Teams out!
+You can read more about Tines Teams in our release notes, talk with us in our Slack Community, or sign up for our free Community Edition to test Teams out!
 We're excited to see what you build!